The Dearly Beloved (band): Post-breakup

-Since the group’s demise, Tom Walker and Shep Cooke continued to play music professionally.
+Since the group's demise, Tom Walker and Shep Cooke continued to play music professionally.
 Walker joined Butterscotch, who later became known as Jon Sorrow and cut a song included on the soundtrack album for the movie Hells Angels '69, and also did work for several months with country act Sunset Limited.
-Cooke founded the Floating House Band in 1970, and also played on albums with Jackson Browne, Linda Ronstadt, Tom Waits, later playing in a local band called the Seekers, and released two solo albums of his own.
+Cooke founded the Floating House Band in 1970 with former Stone Poneys Bobby Kimmel.
+The Floating House Band also included Andrew Gold and Kit Alderson.
+Shep Cooke also played on albums with Jackson Browne, Linda Ronstadt, Tom Waits, later playing in a local band called the Seekers.
+Shep Cooke also released four solo albums of his own, including his self-titled album, Shep Cooke, Concert Tour of Mars, Live at McCabe's, and Everyday Hero.
 He also has played on various artists' records and composed some of the songs on Chuck Wagon and the Wheels' albums, as well as playing in the Floating House Band.
+You can learn more about Shep Cooke at ShepCooke.com.
 Pete Schuyler joined the Marines and has worked in electronics.
 Rick Mellinger became a respiratory therapist, becoming the director of the University of Arizona Medical Center respiratory unit, but stayed active in music playing with several bands.
 Terry Lee became a successful architect in Tucson.
 Tom Walker died on Friday July 20, 2007.

 In 2005 the group briefly re-united with some of the members from their 1960s roster.
 The Dearly Beloved's work is highly regarded by garage rock collectors and enthusiasts.
 Voxx Records released their collected works on a self-titled LP anthology released in 1985, The Dearly Beloved.
 Their 1967 song "Flight 13" was re-issued on the Pebbles Box LP (Ubik Records) and Trash Box CD (Hit Records).
 The collected works of the Dearly Beloved and the Grodes were released on the 1997 dual anthology, Let's Talk About Girls: Music From Tucson 1964–1968 put out by Bacchus Archives.